aoih-uw/fish_eeg/README.md

 3. period_len: ignore for now
 4. ch1, ch2, ch3, ch4: The actual electrode signals from 4 separate electrodes
 	shape = (number of trials, number of samples)

+# Repository Folder Structure

+## src
+"source code"
+Contains all code for running programs.
+Each subdir represents a different process and contains a README for functions specific to that process.

+## deps
+"dependencies" (.gitignored)
+Storage location for auxillary programs that are not contained within conda or python.

+## data
+"data" (.gitignored)
+Location for users to store their data used in this repo.

+## docs
+"documentation"
+Location of pdfs and other documents which provide contextual information to the repository.

+## analysis
+"analysis"
+Location of jupyter notebooks which explore different analysis methods (not to be used in production)

+## results
+Final location of src products and project deliverables